 The FastaReader class allows to read and parse a FASTA file.
-It can generates an iterator of Sequence objects or a faster, simpler iterator of string tuples.
+It can generates an iterator of Sequence objects.

-class HTSeq.FastaReader (filename_or_sequence, raw_iterator=False)
+class HTSeq.FastaReader (filename_or_sequence)

-As daughter class of FileOrSequence, FastaReader can be instantiated with either a filename, or with a list of sequences.
+As daughter class of FileOrSequence, FastaReader can be instantiated with either a filename, or with a sequence.
 See FileOrSequence for details.